Archer Daniels Midland (ADM) Outpaces Stock Market Gains: What You Should Know

-Heading into today, shares of the agribusiness giant had lost 8.43% over the past month, lagging the Consumer Staples sector's loss of 1.86% and the S&P 500's loss of 1.48% in that time.
+Heading into today, shares of the agribusiness giant had lost 0.32% over the past month, lagging the Consumer Staples sector's gain of 2% and the S&P 500's gain of 1.72% in that time.

-Wall Street will be looking for positivity from Archer Daniels Midland as it approaches its next earnings report date.
-On that day, Archer Daniels Midland is projected to report earnings of $1.71 per share, which would represent a year-over-year decline of 10%.
-Meanwhile, our latest consensus estimate is calling for revenue of $23.69 billion, up 0.18% from the prior-year quarter.
+Archer Daniels Midland will be looking to display strength as it nears its next earnings release.
+The company is expected to report EPS of $1.71, down 10% from the prior-year quarter.
+Our most recent consensus estimate is calling for quarterly revenue of $23.69 billion, up 0.18% from the year-ago period.

-Investors might also notice recent changes to analyst estimates for Archer Daniels Midland.
+It is also important to note the recent changes to analyst estimates for Archer Daniels Midland.
 Recent revisions tend to reflect the latest near-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

 The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
 It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection remained stagnant.
-Archer Daniels Midland is currently a Zacks Rank #1 (Strong Buy).
+The Zacks Consensus EPS estimate remained stagnant within the past month.
+Archer Daniels Midland is currently sporting a Zacks Rank of #2 (Buy).

-Investors should also note Archer Daniels Midland's current valuation metrics, including its Forward P/E ratio of 11.15.
-Its industry sports an average Forward P/E of 16.32, so we one might conclude that Archer Daniels Midland is trading at a discount comparatively.
+Investors should also note Archer Daniels Midland's current valuation metrics, including its Forward P/E ratio of 11.72.
+For comparison, its industry has an average Forward P/E of 17.67, which means Archer Daniels Midland is trading at a discount to the group.

 Make sure to utilize Zacks.com to follow all of these stock-moving metrics, and more, in the coming trading sessions.